IoTrim/iotrim.github.io/README.md

 IoTrim prevents violations of individuals’ privacy by intercepting and blocking information exposure to third-party analytics and service providers, most of which are collecting personal data unbeknownst to the user and potentially breaking privacy regulations such as the GDPR and CCPA.

+The design of the testing system (IoTrigger), the blocking system (IoTrimmer), the AI Engine, and the IoTrim list have now been released!

 ## IoTrim List

 This site contains a <a href="https://github.com/IoTrim/iotrimlist">set of non-required destinations list</a> from 31 consumer IoT devices and the software for producing the list.
 The list is created using a methodology for determining non-required destinations by automatically executing IoT device functions and determining the execution outcome while blocking selected destinations.